- General Info learn about drugs

 Arguably, the most dangerous side effect of these drugs is the risk of addiction.
 Addiction causes a user to lose self-control and potentially to lose touch with reality.
 This can lead to taking more of the drug over time and additional dangerous side effects.

-Bath salts have been called a variant of cocaine, and this is because they are similar in nature and found on the street.
+Bath salts have been called a variant of cocaine, as their stimulant features are quite similar in nature.
+Additionally, like cocaine, bath salts are frequently crystalline in appearance, and can be purchased on the street.
 They can be injected, snorted, or taken as tablets.
 No matter how they’re taken, they have similar effects on the body.Bath Salts Effects question 2

 Short-Term Effects of Bath Salts